 The two flagships RX 7000 Series GPUs, the RX 7900 XTX and RX 7900 XT officially released for sale on December 13, 2022.

-NVIDIA’s contenders, the RTX 4090 and RTX 4080, are the direct competitors of these two AMD flagship cards.
+NVIDIA’s RTX 4080 and RTX 4070 Ti are the competitors of these two AMD flagship cards.

-Recently, AMD’s EVP (Rick Bergman) and SVP (David Wang) expanded on the idea of an RTX 4090 competitor during an ITMedia interview.
+If you want an RTX 4090 competitor, it might not happen because AMD’s EVP (Rick Bergman) and SVP (David Wang) disliked the idea of a power-hungry and inefficient flagship during an ITMedia interview.

 If RDNA 3 and RTX 4000 do not draw your interest, consider holding out for AMD’s RDNA 4 Series.